Company Logo - Home Link

 You will need to stand in line at the Richard Rodgers Theatre box office to get these $40 tickets.

-The downside is that you will have a spot, and not a seat.
+If you do get one of these tickets, the downside is that you will have a spot and not a seat.

-Check out our page on how to get discount Broadway tickets for further details.
+Check out our page on how to get cheap Broadway tickets for further details.
 And if you would enjoy learning more about Broadway join our Broadway and the Theater District Tour.

-Many tourist discount passes offer savings on select Broadway shows, including Hamilton.
+Many tourist passes offer savings on select Broadway shows, including Hamilton.

-It's tough to say whether these discounts are worth much as you need to educate yourself about how much a full-price ticket is going for.
+It's tough to say whether these price cuts are worth much as you need to educate yourself about how much a full-price ticket is going for.

 There are, of course, many other benefits of getting a tourist pass.